Merry Christmas Brother Knights!

-In this issue, the different Area Directors are spotlighting some good council activities.
-They and the State Chairmen also have good information about spreading the Light of Christ, spiritual reflection & growth in your council, fighting the culture of death, supporting seminarians through SOS & RSVP, and the early history of the Order and its insurance program.
-In addition, you’ll get hints about retention, results from athletic competitions, information about essay & poster contests and scholarships.
-Also provided are details about Supreme’s awesome Family initiative.
+In this month's issue of the e-newsletter, the different Area Directors are spotlighting some good council activities.
+They and the State Chairmen also have information about support for seminarians, Families of the Month, 40 Cans for Lent, the monthly Domestic Church theme, holding a Fraternal Benefits Night, and the necessity of completing Form 1728.
+There are also lots of Special Olympics events detailed in the Community article.
+In addition, you'll get hints about retention, and information about Youth essay & poster contests, scholarships, and the Free Throw Challenge.
 Be sure to read this newsletter in its entirety, and PASS ON the information at your Council meetings!

 Upcoming Dates of Significance:

 FORMS (see pg11 of the IN Program Guide)

 Remember that all past-due forms should still be completed and submitted ASAP!